 “Sleep is that golden chain that ties health and our bodies together” – Thomas Decker

-- One study found that people who routinely got less than seven hours of sleep a night were three times more likely to catch a common cold.
+• One study found that people who routinely got less than seven hours sleep a night were three times more likely to catch the common cold.
 Those least likely to catch a cold were people who reported good quality sleep most nights.

-- Getting enough sleep may help prevent cancer because the sleep hormone melatonin appears to have cancer-fighting and anti-tumor properties.
+• Getting enough sleep may help prevent cancer, because the sleep hormone melatonin appears to have cancer fighting and anti-tumour properties.

-- The lymphatic system in the brain clears it of a substance called beta-amyloid — which is a precursor to Alzheimer’s.
+• The glymphatic system in the brain clears it of a substance called beta amyloid — which is a precursor to Alzheimer’s.
 This system is 10 times more active when you’re sleeping than when you are awake.
 If you consistently get 7 – 8 hours’ sleep a night, your chances of contracting Alzheimer’s are reduced.